Carlos Santana Player Props: Pirates vs. Cardinals

 Carlos Santana At The Plate

-- Santana is batting .222 with three doubles, two home runs and five walks.
+- Santana has five doubles, two home runs and six walks while hitting .250.

-- In 50.0% of his games this year (six of 12), Santana has picked up at least one hit, and in three of those games (25.0%) he recorded multiple hits.

-- In 12 games played this season, he has gone deep in two of them.
+- In 13 games played this year, he has hit a homer in two of them.

-- Santana has driven in a run in three games this year (25.0%), including two games with multiple runs batted in.
+- Santana has driven in a run in four games this year (30.8%), including two games with multiple runs batted in.

-- In four of 12 games this season, he has scored, including multiple runs once.
+- In four of 13 games this year, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.